Are you in the mood to experiment with a neat quilt block? I have a Hidden Wells block tutorial that I think you will like!

 Step One:

-- Sew four strips together with a ¼” seam allowance and press toward the darkest fabric.
+• Sew the four strips together with a ¼” seam allowance and press toward the darkest fabric

 Step Two:

-- Place the second block right side down on top with the strips going in the opposite direction as shown.
+• Place the second block right side down on top with the strips going left to right as shown

 Step Three: